 South of Farmington

 Head northbound on I-15, merge onto 200 West via exit 322.
 Take the 3rd right onto State Street.
-Continue on State Street until it bends South.
-The Davis Diagnostic Resource Center will be immediately on the left at 100 South.
+Continue on State Street until Main St. take a left on Main St. and Turn at the second parking area entrance before 100 N. The Kendall building is on the North East end of the the District Admin Complex.

 North of Farmington

 Head southbound on I-15, take the Park Lane exit, exit 325.
 Turn left onto Park Lane continue straight until you reach Main Street.
-Turn right onto Main Street, continue for almost 1 mile and then turn left onto State Street.
-Continue on State Street until it bends South.
-The Davis Diagnostic Resource Center will be immediately on the left at 100 South.
+Turn right onto Main Street, continue for almost 1 mile and then turn left onto 100 N. The Kendall building is on the North East end of the the District Admin Complex.

 Adapted Physical Education (APE) is the art and science of developing, implementing, and monitoring a specially designed physical education (PE) instructional program for students with disabilities based on a comprehensive assessment, to give students the skills necessary to progress in the General Physical Education curriculum, and for a lifetime of rich leisure, recreation, and sport experiences to enhance physical fitness and wellness.